learn-co-curriculum/careers-phone-and-video-virtual-interviews/README.md

 Don’t feel the need to fill every moment of silence with words.
 When you’re asked a question, it’s okay to pause to think through your answer before you start speaking.
 On the flipside, if you’ve said what you needed to say and your interviewer hasn’t responded, there is no need to start speaking to fill the space.
 Your interviewer is likely taking notes and might need a few seconds to catch up.

-## Video Interview Preparation Checklist
+## Video/Virtual Interview Preparation Checklist

 The main difference between a phone and video interview is that your interviewer can see you!
 There are various platforms through which interviews are conducted, like:

 - Skype
 - Google Hangouts
+- Zoom
-- Interviewing platforms like *Take the Interview* or *BlueJeans*
+- Interviewing platforms like *Take the Interview*, *HireVue*, or *BlueJeans*

 All the tips in the phone interview checklist listed first apply for video interviews, so make sure that you know them well.
 Below are additional steps you need to take to get ready for your video interview.

 **Choose an appropriate background**

 Do the interview in the tidiest, nicest-looking room in your house.
-If that’s your bedroom make sure your bed is made, if in your kitchen, make sure no dirty dishes are in the background.
+If that’s your bedroom make sure your bed is made. f in your kitchen, make sure no dirty dishes are in the background.

 If you live with other people who could come into the frame, inform them in advance that you’ll need the space to be private so that they don’t walk behind you during the interview (even if they don’t speak, it’s still distracting and looks unprofessional).

 The background should be neutral enough that it does not distract the interviewer or make them question your professionalism.

-Do NOT do a video (or phone) interview in a cafe or other public place.
+Do NOT do a video /virtual(or phone) interview in a cafe or other public place.
 It is never quiet enough.
-Find another place to do a video interview if it cannot be in your home.
+Find another place to do this interview if it cannot be in your home.

 **Test your audio, wifi, and video connections **